Katy Louise Saunders

-Katy Louise Saunders (born on July 21, 1984) is an English–Colombian former actress who was mainly active in Italy.
+Katy Louise Saunders (born July 21, 1984) is an English–Colombian former actress who was mainly active in Italy.

 Early life

-Saunders was born in London, England, to a British father and Colombian mother, and spent her childhood between London and Italy due to her father's work.
+Saunders was born in London, England to a British father and Colombian mother, and spent her childhood between London and Italy due to her father's work.
 She attended the English School in Rome and settled permanently in Milan with her family at the age of 14.
 She later graduated from faculty of Business and Economics at Bocconi University.
 She has a brother.

 Career

 Saunders made her acting debut in 2002 with the film A Journey Called Love by Michele Placido, in which she played Sibilla Aleramo as a child, while the following year she appeared briefly in The Lizzie McGuire Movie.
 In 2004 she became popular thanks to Luca Lucini's Three Steps Over Heaven, where she played Babi, a bourgeois girl who falls in love with bad boy Step (Riccardo Scamarcio): the movie was a cult among Italian teenagers in the 2000s and catapulted her to stardom.
 Also in 2004 she was Valentina in What Will Happen to Us by Giovanni Veronesi.
 The following year she appeared for the first time on television in the Rai 1 miniseries Il Grande Torino directed by Claudio Bonivento, in which she played Susanna.

 In 2007 she starred together with Scamarcio and Laura Chiatti in Ho voglia di te directed by Luis Prieto, a sequel to Three Steps Over Heaven; in the same year she also appeared in the Hollywood production Virgin Territory.
 The following year, she appeared together with George Clooney in the Nespresso commercial The Capsule directed by Guy Ritchie and produced by McCann Paris.
 In 2011, Saunders starred with Roberto Farnesi in the television series Non smettere di sognare, while in 2014 she was part of the cast of Sapore di te.
 She then took a two-year break from acting to launch a startup to produce organic fruit juices and vegetable concentrates.